-But if you sign up—without a credit card—you’ll get a free 7-day trial of their reporting services, and 7 free business credit reports.
-While you’ll eventually have to pay, having access to 7 free business credit reports could be valuable.
-And with no credit card required to start the trial, you won’t have to worry about missing your cancellation deadline and accidentally subscribing to a service you’re not interested in.
+However, if you sign up—without a credit card—you’ll get a free seven-day trial of their reporting services during which time you can pull your report and then you’ll have 30 days to view it.
+Although you’ll eventually have to pay for this service, having access to seven free business credit reports could be valuable.
+Plus, with no credit card required to start the trial, you won’t have to worry about missing your cancellation deadline and accidentally subscribing to a service you’re not interested in paying for long-term.

-CreditSafe.com is a similar business credit reporting service that costs money if you opt in for the subscription, but offers a free business credit report to get you started.
+CreditSafe.com is a similar business credit reporting service to Credit.net in that it costs money if you choose to opt for the subscription, but offers a free business credit report to get you started.

 CreditSafe.com offers three different packages—Standard, Plus, and Premier.
 The prices after your free business credit report will fully depend on your business’s needs, so you’ll need to consult one of their risk consultants to get a quote beyond the free report.

 Scorely is another place to get a free business credit report demo, and then a paid subscription service if you’re ready to commit.
 Scorely is actually considered a business credit reporting bureau—they pride themselves on being a transparent credit bureau that aggregates data and boils it down to understandable reports.